nunto/RPiSensors/README.md

 In the text editor, add in the line:
 `dtoverlay=w1-gpio,gpiopin=<PIN#>`
-replacing <PIN#> wiith the number of the pin you are using.
+replacing <PIN#> with the number of the pin you are using.